josueahadi/meme-generator/README.md

 # Meme Generator

-A simple React-based meme generator that allows users to add custom text to random meme images.
+A simple React-based meme generator that allows users to add custom text to meme images from an API.

 ## Features